 In order to remain certified, PAs must also attain a minimum of 100 hours of CME credit every two years.
 The CME requirements are logged, and maintained by the National Commission on Certification of Physician Assistants or NCCPA.
-Preceptors who are physician assistants are permitted to earn a maximum of 20 AAPA category 1 CME credits during any single calendar year.
-Preceptors may earn a total of 2 AAPA Category 1 CME credits per week for each PA student they precept.
+Preceptors who are physician assistants are permitted to earn Category 1 CME credits and may earn a total of 2 AAPA Category 1 CME credits per week (40 hours) for each PA student they precept (unlimited CME credits can be earned).